 Kimberly Driggers, Paul Lambert, Coretta Anthony-Smith, William Dillon, and Jeffrey Cohen

-Course discussing various and frequent laws and rules impacting the chiropractic profession in Florida.
+This course discusses various and frequent laws and rules impacting the chiropractic profession in Florida.
 Attendees will learn about the Florida chiropractic scope of practice; the various new laws passed in the 2019-2020 Legislative Session that impact the profession; HIPAA laws; creating a multidisciplinary office and the STARK law implications; marketing schemes and making sure they are legal for a PI practice; and the differences in a PIP versus mandatory BI auto practice and how the law differs.